aabbtree77/twinpeekz/README.md

 Tricky: Reading fragment's world position from the depth buffer of the hdr stage in the volumetric ligthing shader.

-## What Not To Do
+## What (Not) To Do Next

 * Automatic mesh scale, tighter frustum, rewrite GLTF parsing and loading, perhaps even with goroutines?

 * Failback/failover to some defaults when it comes to file paths and assets.
 Fix a rusty chain bug with Sponza primitive No. 12.
 It has no
 MetallicRoughnessTexture in Sponza.gltf, so the whole primitive gets dropped.
 Instead, failback to the base color.

+* Geometry instancing.

+* Static objects that cast static/baked shadows when the lights are stationary.

 * Math could use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, hardly worth it.

 * Cleaner shadows, CSM and temporal anything.

-* Culling, baking, LOD popping, all sorts of re-render on change optimizations.
-Let's avoid that.
+* Culling, baking, LOD popping, all sorts of "re-render only on change" optimizations.

 * A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
 The same applies to point lights in forward rendering.
 Anything "samplerCube" related is too slow on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

 * Bloom/glow effects?
-"Neon on my naked skin, passing silhouettes of strange illuminated mannequins".

 * Water-Underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755)?

-* Rewrite everything in Nim/Zig alikes.
-2-3x faster raw loops, more stack vs heap control, but also maintenance nightmares with compile-time gymnastics.
+* Rewrite everything in Nim/Zig.
+2-3x faster loops, but also maintenance nightmares with compile-time gymnastics.
 No goroutines.

 * Vulkan, WebGPU.